The Top Benefits of Using Vitamin C Serum

-- Protects skin from sun damage – about 95% of accelerated signs of aging is said to be caused by sun damage.
+- Protects skin from sun damage – about 95% of accelerated signs of aging are said to be caused by sun damage.
 Vitamin C is an antioxidant and naturally has an SPF of about 12, when applied topically it neutralizes the damage caused by free radicals from UV rays.
 However, Vitamin C should not be used as a substitute for sun protection.
 The term ‘SPF’ only measures UVB (burning rays) or the time it takes for your skin to burn.
-As UVA (aging rays) causes aging, there is no way to assign a numerical value to the rate in which your skin will become damaged which is why it is essential to also use a physical protector that contains micronized Zinc Oxide, the best protector against UVA.
+As UVA (aging rays) causes aging, there is no way to assign a numerical value to the rate at which your skin will become damaged which is why it is essential to also use a physical protector that contains micronized Zinc Oxide, the best protector against UVA.
 Micronized Zinc Oxide is a non-irritating ingredient that protects against both UVA and UVB without leaving any white residue on the skin.
-Di Morelli’s SPF 35 with Vitamin E is a paraben free and oil free physical protector that contains micronized Zinc Oxide and Vitamin E to help neutralize any free radicals left in the skin by infrared waves or UVA.
+Our SPF 35 Sunscreen with Vitamin E is a paraben-free and oil-free physical protector that contains micronized Zinc Oxide and Vitamin E to help neutralize any free radicals left in the skin by infrared waves or UVA.

 - Reduce inflammation – when the skin is damaged or if you have sensitive skin, it can often become inflamed and irritated.
 Further damage can also be done as you start rubbing or touching the area.
 Fortunately, Vitamin C has anti-inflammatory properties that can help alleviate inflammation.